 At this time of year, many athletes are setting goals for what they hope to achieve in the coming months and are starting to develop annual training plans to aim towards those goals.

-As runners, it’s natural to focus on outcomes—hitting a personal best, running a specific time or winning a specific race.
-These sort of outcome goals can be motivating for some but I generally challenge athletes to attempt to reframe their goals as process goals.
-Shifting the focus away from specific outcomes to a range of process goals required to achieve those goals generally leads to a more balanced, productive approach to training and in the end leads to better outcomes as well.
+As runners, it’s natural to focus mainly on outcomes like hitting a personal best, running a specific time or winning a certain race.
+Outcome goals can be motivating for some but I generally challenge athletes to attempt to reframe their goals as process goals.
+This shifts the focus away from specific outcomes to a range of processes required to achieve those goals and generally leads to a more balanced, productive approach to training.
+In the end leads to better outcomes as well.

-Process goals focus on the actions, habits, and behaviors that will increase the chance of your desired outcome.
+Process goals focus on the actions, habits, and behaviors that will increase the chance of performing well.
 Instead of solely fixating on the “end result,” process goals center around the “how” of your training.

 For example:

 Process goals are about the small, daily decisions that drive your long-term success.
-They focus on consistency, discipline, and execution—things you have direct control over every day.
+They focus on consistency, discipline, and execution which are things you have direct control over every day.

 Advantages of process goals